 NiceNIC is built for users who need more than a simple domain search box.

-- API v2 integration
+- API v2 access

-- WHMCS domain registrar workflow
+- WHMCS integration

-- Bulk domain search and registration
+- Bulk domain tools

-- DNS management
+- DNS and portfolio management

-- SSL certificates
+- SSL certificates and Business Email

 A domain reseller business works best when the platform behind it is stable, flexible, and ready for automation.